bento-platform/bento/docs/adding-services.md

 ### Making service-to-service requests go through the gateway (dev)

-Bento relies on three mechanisms to resolve hostnames to IP adresses:
+Bento relies on three mechanisms to resolve hostnames to IP addresses:
-- DNS records in production
+- DNS records (production only)
   - `/etc/hosts` entries when in local dev
+  - For requests originating outside of the Docker networks (e.g. web browsers)
-- Container names
+- Container names (production & dev)
   - When two containers are on the same Docker network and need to talk to each other directly
-  - Docker resolve a container's name to its IP on a Docker network
+  - Docker resolves a container's name to its IP on a Docker network
   - e.g. Katsu can talk directly to DRS with `http://${BENTOV2_DRS_CONTAINER_NAME}:${BENTOV2_DRS_INTERNAL_PORT}`
 - Docker network aliases (dev only)
-  - When two services need to communicate with each other via the gateway.
+  - When two services need to communicate with each other via the gateway only.
+  - In production, this is taken care of by DNS records

 When developing locally, some services may need to be interacted with strictly through the gateway.
 This is the case for Keycloak (auth) and Minio, as both services require a subdomain and HTTPS.